andreeaioanamihai/CO2_world_emissions_aim/README.md

 # carbon_emissions_world_aim
-• Explored Carbon Dioxide and Greenhouse Gas emissions in top countries with higher rates to increase global awareness and apply new policies to impact climate change.
-Softwares: Python, Excel, PowerPoint.
+• Analyzed Carbon Dioxide and Greenhouse Gas Emissions in top countries with higher rates using Python.
+Provided insights and data stories to increase global awareness and apply new policies to impact climate change.
+Tech used: Python, Excel, PowerPoint.